tbidne/pacer/documentation/faq.md

 > [!TIP]
 >
-> Technically, there is no need to have a separate `and (expr1) (expr2)` expression, as we can encode `and` with multiple filters.
+> Technically, there is no need to have a separate `expr1 and expr2` expression, as we can encode `and` with multiple filters.
 Nevertheless we include the redundant functionality, as it may make some expressions simpler.

 ## Running